horaciogl/ShoesShop/README.md

 ## Usage
 1. Fill in the shoe details in the form and click "Agregar Zapato" to add a new shoe.
 2. Use the "Editar" and "Eliminar" buttons in the table to update or remove shoes.
-3. To export the inventory, click the "Exportar a CSV" button.
-This will download a CSV file with all current data.
+3. To export the inventory, click the "Exportar a Excel (XLSX)" button.
+This will download an XLSX file with all current data.
-4. To import new shoes, click the "Importar desde Excel/CSV" button and select a file with the columns: Marca, Modelo, Talla, Precio, Stock, Imagen.
+4. To import new shoes, click the "Importar desde Excel (XLSX)" button and select a file with the columns: ID, Marca, Modelo, Talla, Precio, Stock, Imagen.
 Imported shoes will be added to the inventory.
 5. All changes are reflected instantly in the table.
 6. Note: Data will be lost when the page is refreshed.